 How many risk retention groups and purchasing groups are there?

-At the end of 2003, there were 141 risk retention groups and 670 purchasing groups operating in the United States, according to the Risk Retention Reporter.
+At the end of 2023, there were 244 risk retention groups operating in the United States, according to the Risk Retention Reporter.

 How much premium do risk retention groups and purchasing groups generate?

-According to surveys conducted by the Risk Retention Reporter, RRG annual premium has increased from $250.2M in 1988 to an estimated $1.725.5M in 2003.
-PG annual gross premium is estimated to top the $3 billion mark.
+According to surveys conducted by the Risk Retention Reporter, RRG annual premium has increased from $250.2M in 1988 to an estimated $4093.8M at the close of 2022.

 Who keeps track of risk retention groups and purchasing groups?